uthapa82/Command-Notes-/F5/VELOS.md

 * At chassi level F5OS configuration data includes dns, ntp server setting, Auth server , logging, HA, product licensing etc
     - System Setting >> configuration Backup >> Name ___ >> create

+* During Rolling upgrade process the standby controller is upgraded first and when completed the standby contoller goes into the active state and the second controller will then be upgraded.

+#### TMOS Tenant Deployment
+* System Controller User
+    - Creates and manages chassis partitions
+    - Configure management interfaces
+    - Install system controller level software
+    - Modify syste settings, activate licensing
+    - Set up high availability for the two system controllers
+    - Perform user management for the system controllers

+* Chassis Partition User
+    - Create and Manage VLANs
+    - Create and manage LAGs
+    - Manage interfaces
+    - Manage port groups, as needed
+    - Displays VLAN listeners, if necessary

+* Command to show chassis partition redundancy

+    `Partition-1# show system redundancy `

+* Chassis partition administrator is responsible for configuring tenant deployments within chassis partition

+* A tenant is a guest system running software in a chassis partition. we can run several tenants within same chassis partition.
+Each blade has 128G  (CX410) of memory of which 95G is reserved for tenant. **Max number of lightweight tenants that can be cleared on a single blade is 22**

+* A big-ip tenant on the velos is  managed similarly how vCMP guest is managed in VIPRION.
+Can connect via CLI, RESTAPI or GUI

+* A tenant is assigned dedicate VCP and memory resources and is restricted to specific VLANs for network connectivity.